Holly Luyah Dons A Skimpy White Bodysuit, Proudly Shows Off Cellulite On Her Thighs In New Pic

 “Oh my goodness.
 Your legs!!
 Love your skin,” another devout follower wrote.

-Meanwhile, a third follower wrote the following comment to express his admiration for the model.
+Meanwhile, a third admirer wrote the following comment to express his admiration for the model.

 “Actually, your cellulite make you sexier.
 Look at those lovely curves!”

-Other fans used words and phrases like “true goddess,” “beautiful and gorgeous,” “beauty queen,” “so sexy,” and “amazing babe,” to praise the model.
+Other fans used words and phrases like “true goddess,” “beautiful and gorgeous,” “beauty queen,” “so sexy,” and “amazing babe” to praise the model.

-Before sharing the latest picture, Luyah posted another snap in which she could be seen casually dressed up in a pair of denim shorts and a mauve crop top that perfectly accentuated the hottie’s curvaceous figure.
-Within less than day of going live, the picture has amassed about 40,000 likes and over 430 comments.
+Before sharing the latest picture, Luyah posted another snap where she was casually dressed up in a pair of denim shorts and a mauve crop top that perfectly accentuated the hottie’s curvaceous figure.
+Within less than a day of going live, the picture has amassed about 40,000 likes and over 430 comments.

 Although Luyah has predominately become famous through her Instagram pictures, the Portland native was already well-known in the fashion industry for being a popular fashion stylist.
 As The Inquisitr previously reported, Luyah has styled A-list celebrities such as Karrueche Tran, Draya Michele, Ariel Winter, and Lucy Hale, among others.